DanielEWeeks/FastSLINK/README.md

 The algorithm was implemented in the original SLINK computer program package by Weeks, Ott, and Lathrop:

-  2) Weeks DE, Ott J, Lathrop GM (1990) SLINK: a general simula- tion program for linkage analysis.
+  2) Weeks DE, Ott J, Lathrop GM (1990) SLINK: a general simulation program for linkage analysis.
 Am J Hum Genet 47:A204 (abstr)

 SLINK is based on the LINKAGE programs version 4.9 (Lathrop et al., 1984) and accepts slightly modified LINKAGE data files as